What is hearing loss?

 How does it affect what you hear?

 Clarity and loudness of sounds are both affected with sensorineural hearing loss.
-It is also common for the range of sounds you find comfortable to be drastically reduced.
-So, while soft sounds are too faint, loud sounds are too harsh.
+It is also common for the range of sounds you find comfortable to be reduced.
+So, while soft sounds are too faint, loud sounds can be too harsh.

 The primary cause of sensorineural hearing loss is ageing, followed by exposure to loud noise.
 Other causes of this type of hearing loss include: